frontenddogma/web-development-glossary/manuscript/w.md

 Weekly Active Users
 : → Active Users

+Weex
+: A mobile application framework supporting Vue.js and Rax, themselves frameworks that are integrated into the Weex SDK. ℹ︎&nbsp;[weex.apache.org](https://weex.apache.org/)

 Well-formedness
 : An attribute of document markup that adheres to the syntax rules specified by XML.
 Well-formed markup specifically refers to content being delimited by start and end tags, elements being properly nested, and void elements being closed.&nbsp;[†](#w-well-formedness)